Tornadoes of 2025: October 29 (Spain)

-A storm system affecting the community of Andalusia spawned an IF2 tornado that tore through Gibraleón, toppling metal structures and trees.
-One man died from a severe head injury after being struck by a falling awning frame when the tornado hit.
+On the morning of October 29, a vigorous storm system producing torrential rain and severe thunderstorms affected parts of Andalusia, including the coastal province of Huelva.
+In Gibraleón, a strong tornado struck the town, toppling trees and damaging roofs and structures amid heavy winds.
+The State Meteorological Agency (AEMET) later confirmed that the circulation responsible for the damage reached wind speeds of up to 220 km/h, consistent with an IF2 tornado.
+A 59-year-old man in Gibraleón was seriously injured by a falling structure during the event and died two days later from his injuries.
+Around the same time, a waterspout came ashore in the Isla Cristina area of the Huelva coast, where it caused additional damage to trees, roofs, and other light structures amid the broader storm impacts.
+This tornado was rated IF1.
+Although no serious injuries were reported from the Isla Cristina event, emergency services responded to numerous incidents across the region as heavy rain and strong winds produced flooding, fallen trees, and infrastructure disruptions.

 November

 November 6 (Typhoon Kalmaegi)

-Typhoon Kalmaegi spawned a short-lived but significant tornado in Long Phung, Quảng Ngãi, Vietnam.
-No casualties occurred, although 18 homes were damaged.
+Outer rainbands from Typhoon Kalmaegi produced a tornado that struck Long Phung, Quảng Ngãi, in Vietnam, causing localized but significant damage to residential areas.
+Numerous homes sustained roof loss or structural damage, with several light structures and outbuildings destroyed.
+Trees and power poles were snapped or uprooted, blocking roads and disrupting electrical service to surrounding neighborhoods.
+Multiple residents were injured by flying debris and collapsing materials, and several families were temporarily displaced as local authorities conducted damage assessments and cleared debris.
+Emergency crews and provincial officials provided assistance and began repairs shortly after the storm passed.

 November 7 (Brazil)

-Aerial view of the destruction caused by the tornado.
+Damage from Rio Bonito do Iguaçu tornado seen from satellite.

-Multiple tornadoes caused widespread damage within Southern Brazil, including a violent tornado that devastated the town of Rio Bonito do Iguaçu, where an estimated 90% of the town's structures were damaged or destroyed.
+A small but significant outbreak of tornadoes caused widespread damage within Southern Brazil, including a violent tornado that devastated the town of Rio Bonito do Iguaçu, where an estimated 90% of the town's structures were damaged or destroyed.
 At least five fatalities and upwards of 780 injuries have been reported in the city; hospitals are reportedly inundated with casualties.
-Experts from PREVOTS and MetSul Meteorologia rated this tornado an F4.
-(Note: Simepar, a state agency in Paraná, rated the Rio Bonito do Iguaçu tornado an F3.)
+Experts from PREVOTS, MetSul Meteorologia and SIMEPAR rated this tornado an F4.
 The event has been called "unprecedented," with the governor of Paraná adding that the tornado was the strongest to hit the state in decades.
 At least seven other tornadoes were recorded in neighboring regions, one of which, also rated F4, killed another person in the neighboring city of Guarapuava.
 Another death was recorded in the municipality of Rolante, Rio Grande do Sul after a man was struck by a falling tree as a result of non-tornadic winds from the extratropical cyclone that produced these storms.
 The tornado outbreak was the first recorded instance of multiple violent tornadoes in South America on a single day since 2009.